TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## named.conf.local

-The named.conf.local is where you want your name server to be the authoritative answer to dns
+The named.conf.local is where you want your name server to be the authoritative answer to dns queries.
+This allows us to define our zone files.
+I am only going for a forward resolution.
 ```bash
 key "tsig-key" {
 	algorithm hmac-sha256;